 How Do We Cope with Being Cheated On?

 Human beings feel great discomfort when the things they relied on suddenly change.
 We instinctively want to simplify the reasons for the things we don’t understand.
 As one who has been cheated on, you are probably familiar with the cascade of questions and doubts that follow.
 “He must not have been happy with me.
 He wasn’t getting sex.
 He was getting back at me.
 He wanted a fling.
 He’s a jerk, right?”
 Cheating is one area where simple reasons don’t work very well because the reasons for infidelity are very complicated.

 Although all of the above reasons can contribute to problems in a relationship that might lead to cheating, the most important factors are deeper.
 Unfortunately, often we don’t realize the problems our relationship has been having until it’s too late.

-Why Do People Cheat?
+Why Do People Cheat in Relationships?

 Couples can work through most issues in their relationship by discussing them, rather than cheating.
 Communication is crucial but remains a struggle for many couples, which is why many consult couples therapists to help their communication,

 Why be unfaithful and add even more stress to your current problems?
 The truth is, many partners who cheat feel intense feelings of shame and guilt afterward, and feel like they weren’t acting like themselves.
 Others do it consciously and feel entitled to find escape in another person’s arms.

 Ultimately, infidelity is, at its core, a problem with intimacy.
 When it’s hard to get close to your partner, you might be too afraid to complain about your sex life or something your partner does that bugs you.
 Many men who end up cheating don’t have the know-how to address the issues early on.
 And they might be victims of their dysfunctional emotional coping mechanisms.